NCAR/climate-primer-water/doc/ch3_baselines.rst

-and climatological summaries from Oak Ridge National Laboratory (https://daymet.ornl.gov/); gridMET from the Climatology Lab of the University of California-Merced (https://www.climatologylab.org/gridmet.html); and the Livneh data sets from the University of Colorado (https://ciresgroups.colorado.edu/livneh/data).`
+and climatological summaries from Oak Ridge National Laboratory (https://daymet.ornl.gov/); gridMET from the Climatology Lab of the University of California-Merced (https://www.climatologylab.org/gridmet.html); and the Livneh datasets from the University of Colorado (https://ciresgroups.colorado.edu/livneh/data).`